 Members are warmly invited to bring friends to the lectures in The Cawthorne Lecture Theatre or the E.M.
 Forster Theatre at a nominal charge of £5 per guest, payable on arrival.

 Refreshments and drinks will be available in The Lowry Room or the Theatre Foyer before the talks.
-The lectures will not start until 8.00 p.m.
+The lectures start at 8.00 pm.